fncbook/fnc/chapter8/inviter.md

 ## Dynamic shifting

-There is a clear opportunity for positive feedback in {numref}`Algorithm {number} <algorithm-inviter-inviter>`.
+There is a clear opportunity for positive feedback in {numref}`Algorithm {number} <definition-inviter>`.
 The convergence rate of inverse iteration improves as the shift gets closer to the true eigenvalue—and the algorithm computes improving eigenvalue estimates!
 If we update the shift to $s=\beta_k$ after each iteration, the convergence accelerates.
 You are asked to implement this algorithm in @problem-inviter-dynamicshift.

 ```{index} convergence rate; quadratic
 ```

 Let's analyze the resulting convergence.
 If the eigenvalues are ordered by distance to $s$, then the convergence is linear with rate $|\lambda_1-s|/|\lambda_2-s|$.
 As $s\to\lambda_1$, the change in the denominator is negligible.
 So if the error $(\lambda_1-s)$ is $\epsilon$, then the error in the next estimate is reduced by a factor $O(\epsilon)$.
 That is, $\epsilon$ becomes $O(\epsilon^2)$, which is *quadratic* convergence.

-(demo-inviter-accel)=
 ::::{prf:example} Dynamic shift strategy
+:label: demo-inviter-accel
 `````{tab-set}
 ````{tab-item} Julia
 :sync: julia